dxstiny/cevlib/README.md

 ## [Quick Start](https://github.com/dxstiny/cevlib/wiki)

 ## Contact
-In case of legal complaints or other comments, you can contact me (the owner of this repository) via email: dxstiny.gh@gmail.com
+In case of legal complaints or other comments, you can contact me (the owner of this repository) via email: info@cev-nex.tk